Castagnole with Ricotta Recipe

-These soft and tender castagnole are made with ricotta and baked in the oven
+You will love these soft castagnole made with ricotta cheese and baked in the oven

 Castagnole are favourite treat usually enjoyed and prepared during Carnival time in Italy.
 Their name come from the Italian word for chestnuts ad they remind on them.